 Swarming termites will not bite a human, but shortly after they take flight, their wings will fall off, and they will need to find retreats.
 Though many run for the soil, others could get into your home.
 Once they are inside, they have a full buffet of wood in front of them.
 Remember, even if you don’t see the termites themselves, you may see the wings that have broken off.
 Any sign of a termite swarm, even if it isn’t the termites themselves, is a sign that you should contact a professional exterminator.

-For professional help dealing with an infestation of spring pests, contact Clegg’s online or on the phone at 888-672-5344.
+For more information on termite swarms, and controlling your termite population, contact Clegg’s online or on the phone at 888-672-5344.